coder89/hassio-maestro-dev/maestro/DOCS.md

 ## Authors & contributors

-The original setup of this repository is by [Tobias Brenner][tobias].
+The original setup of this repository is by [Lukasz Spas][coder89].

 For a full list of all authors and contributors, check [the contributor's page][contributors].